-Other play areas demonstrate the province's natural gas potential.
+Other plays also demonstrate the province's natural gas potential.

-British Columbia has been a leader of exploration and development of unconventional natural gas resources since the mid 1990s with horizontal drilling in the Devonian carbonates of the Jean Marie.
+British Columbia has been a leader of exploration and development of unconventional natural gas resources since the mid 1990's with horizontal drilling in the Devonian carbonates of the Jean Marie.
 Beginning in 2006, continued unconventional tight gas resources followed with shale gas development in the Devonian Muskwa, Otter Park and Evie shales in the Horn River Basin and the Triassic aged siltstones of the Montney formation.
-More recent drilling in the Liard Basin demonstrates the province's natural gas resource potential.
-See Table 1 on page six for detailed reserve data for each gas play.
+Drilling in the Liard Basin further demonstrates the province's natural gas resource potential.
+See Table 1 on pg.
+6 for detailed reserve data for each gas play.